More at rubyonrails.org:

 end

-Callbacks can also be registered to only fire on certain life cycle events, this allows complete control over when and in what context your callbacks are triggered.
+Callbacks can also be registered to only fire on certain life cycle events, this can be done using the :on option and allows complete control over when and in what context your callbacks are triggered.

 class User < ApplicationRecord